taku-o/go-webdb-template/docs/Sharding.md

 - Table number range: 0 to 31
 - Same `id` always maps to the same table
 - Posts use `user_id` as the sharding key
+- 8 sharding entries, each handling 4 tables
-- Each database holds 8 tables
+- 4 physical databases, each containing 8 tables
+- Connection sharing: entries with same DSN share connections

 ### Why Table-Based Sharding?